Gauthiergit/Transcendence/README.md

 3. This version use auto-signed certificat

+4. You need to fill variables in .env.
+Concerning the 2FA, we use gmail account so you must put an existing gmail in EMAIL_HOST_USER.
+Next you need to generate a secret key from this mail and put it in EMAIL_HOST_PASSWORD.

-4. You can execute the docker
+5. You can execute the docker
 ````sh
 make
 ````